grzesiek-galezowski/tdd-ebook/manuscript/280_Start_with_a_failing_test_mocks.md

 ### Turning the brain on - what about data?

 It looks like I can't continue my brain-dead parade anymore.
-In order to decide how to define this data, I have to turn on my thought processes and decide what exactly is the obligation of the `ApplyTo()` method and what does it need the `data` for.
+To decide how to define this data, I have to turn on my thought processes and decide what exactly is the obligation of the `ApplyTo()` method and what does it need the `data` for.
 After some thinking (how convenient of me to exclude this part from the book!)
 I decide that applying data dispatch should send the data it receives.
 But... should it do it alone?
 There are at least two things associated with sending the data:

-1. The raw sending logic (i.e. laying out the data, pushing it e.g. through a web socket etc.)
+1. The raw sending logic (i.e. laying out the data, pushing it e.g. through a web socket, etc.)
 1. Managing the connection lifetime (i.e. deciding when it should be opened and when closed, disposing of all the allocated resources, even in the face of an exception that may be raised while sending).

 I decide to not put the entirety of logic in the `DataDispatch` class, because: